JadeJaber/jadejaber.github.io/_posts/articles/2017-02-27-demystifying-certificates-private-public-keys.md

   - certificates
   - architecture theory
 ---
-We are going to discuss in this article about the following concepts :
+We are going to discuss in this article about the following concepts.
+The article is divided in 2 parts: a glossary and  the "why and how" of the certificates/public/private keys.

+The certificates are mainley used for 4 different uses cases :
+- authentication
+- non-repudiation
+- cryptography
+- message integrity

 - Public/Private keys
 - Certificates
 - SHA algorithms